Recruiting Studies

 Pediatric obesity is a serious medical condition affecting children and adolescents, with rates tripling over the past few decades.
 It increases the risk of type 2 diabetes, heart disease, and mental health issues.
 Management includes family-based lifestyle interventions, and in some cases, medications or surgery.

 Clinical trials are advancing new treatments for pediatric obesity.
-Currently, 1 studies are recruiting a combined 125 participants across the United States.
-Research is being conducted by 1 organizations including Eli Lilly and Company.
+Currently, 31 studies are recruiting a combined 8,829 participants across the United States.
+Research is being conducted by 26 organizations including University of Kansas Medical Center, Vanderbilt University Medical Center, The University of Texas Health Science Center, Houston and 23 others.

 2026 Pediatric Obesity Research Landscape